StephenMa88/go-web-hello-world/README.md

 11. You will be prompted to type in a password, I used friend123 for this demo
 12. Afterwards, you can login using user root and password friend123

-Please keep this browser open for the next section
+Please keep this browser open for the next section.

 ## Task 3: Create a demo group/project in gitlab